-Module name Compulsory advanced elective laboratory course Organic Chemistry: Science of Synthesis in Theory and Practice Abbrev viation l MPR Interval of offer 1 semester By appoint- ment Semester of study 1 to 4 Credits 9 6 Curriculum assignment M. Sc.
-Chemistry Subject: OC Major subject: M. M. M. Sc.
-Chemical Biology Subject: SoC Modul e struc cture No. Cours se Туре СР sws Presence time Selfstudy 1 nic chemistry: sc in theory and pi Р 7 8 120 h 90 h 2 nar for Organic c of synthesis in th S 2 2 30 h 30 h Total 9 10 150 h 120 h Persor modul onsible for the Prof. Dr. M. Hie Prof. Dr. M. Hiersemann Lectur er(s) Prof. Dr. M. Hie of.
-Dr. M. Hiersemann and co-workers Langu age English s according to regulations None Recom ments mend ed require- None Coursework / module ex- amination / partial assess- ments Module examination ("laboratory course project"), consisting of experiment design, experimentation and a detailed final report (70% of total grade) as well as exam presentation fol- lowed by a practical course project-based discussion (30% of total grade) The exam presentation should be given no later than 6 months after the start of the practical course.
+Module name Compulsory advanced elective laboratory course Organic Chemistry: Science of Synthesis in Theory and Practice Abbrev Abbreviation MPR Interval of offer By appoint- ment Duration 1 semester Semester of study 1 to 4 Credits 9 Curriculum assignment M. Sc.
+Chemistry Subject: OC Major subject: M. M. or SoC M. Sc.
+Chemical Biology Subject: SoC Module e struc cture No. Cours se Туре СР sws Presence time Selfstudy 1 • nic chemistry: sc in theory and p • Р 7 8 120 h 90 h 2 2 Seminar for Organic c ence of synthesis in th tice S 2 2 30 h 30 h Total 9 10 150 h 120 h Persor module onsible for the Prof. Dr. M. Hiersemann Lectur er(s) Prof. Dr. M. Hiersemann and co-workers Langua age English s according to regulations None Recom ments mend ed require- None Coursework / module ex- amination / partial assess- ments Module examination ("laboratory course project"), consisting of experiment design, experimentation and a detailed final report (70% of total grade) as well as exam presentation fol- lowed by a practical course project-based discussion (30% of total grade) The exam presentation should be given no later than 6 months after the start of the practical course.
 Since the exam presentation is related to the practical course, the final report should be submitted at least 6 weeks before the exam presentation.
 Repeat options and rotation according to the examination regulations.

 The elective practical course can only be successfully com- pleted once.
 If a further elective practical course in organic chemistry is required, this must be carried out in a different working group.
 Learning objectives While participating in a working group-based research pro- ject with an appropriate level of difficulty, undergraduates will gain theoretical and technical skills for planning, con- ducting and documenting experiments in context of a target- molecule synthesis.
 The learning goals will be achieved by dealing with synthetic challenges from research areas such as natural product synthesis, functional molecules synthesis or development of synthetic method.
 During group seminars, undergraduates actively participate in the scientific dis- course on current research topics in science of synthesis.
 Undergraduates give their exam presentation in the group seminar.
 Learning outcomes and competencies Upon successful module completion, undergraduates will be able to choose and apply modern experimental working techniques from the field of organic chemistry, when facing a synthetic issue.
 Experimental work with hazardous compounds under different conditions is mastered.
 This includes working under moisture and air-free conditions, under high and low temperatures as well as under fine vacuum.
 Special working techniques from the field of metalorganic chemistry, element organic chemistry, photochemistry and asymmetric synthesis are acquired.
-Techniques for the isolation, purification and characterization of small molecular organic compounds are mastered. conduct a computer-assisted literature search and to evaluate the importance and the viability of literature precedents. plan self-reliantly synthetic routes based on acquired knowledge of retrosynthesis and reaction mechanisms. propose alternative synthetic routes and evaluate their prospects of success in terms of scientific risk management. conduct experiments self-reliantly, while considering environmental and safety regulations, evaluate limitations and capabilities of each method, and process, analyze, and interpret the analytical data obtained. classify scientific results obtained in the context of the current state of knowledge. summarize the scientific results obtained in form of a report, which meets the requirements of a scientific publication.
+Techniques for the isolation, purification and characterization of small molecular organic compounds are mastered. conduct a computer-assisted literature search and to evaluate the importance and the viability of literature precedents. plan self-reliantly synthetic routes based on acquired knowledge of retrosynthesis and reaction mechanisms. propose alternative synthetic routes and evaluate their prospects of success in terms of scientific risk management. conduct experiments self-reliantly, while considering environmental and safety regulations, evaluate and document them according to the "rules of good scientific practice" select appropriate analytical methods, evaluate limitations and capabilities of each method, and process, analyze, and interpret the analytical data obtained. classify scientific results obtained in form of a report, which meets the requirements of a scientific publication. present scientific results obtained in form of an oral presentation.